Route: Helsinki Tallinn Riga Vilnius

-This route is an 8 day trip taking you from stunning Scandinavia to the Baltics.
-You’ll spend 7 nights in your accommodation.
-Otherwise, you’ll travel by ferry or bus during the day.
+Transport: This route is an 8 day trip taking you from stunning Helsinki to the Baltics.
+You’ll spend 7 nights in your accommodation and you’ll travel by ferry or bus during the day.

 The Baltics are some of Europe’s most intriguing nations.
 The combination of Russian, Eastern European and Scandinavian influences makes them some of the best undiscovered gems in the region.
 Take our 1 week Baltics travel adventure to discover the best of Europe’s North East; this is the perfect route if you’re after something a little different, particularly if you’re on a budget, and the snowy climate makes it a perfect winter escape.

 Start your Northern Europe holiday bright and early to enjoy the Finnish capital’s stylish boutiques and cafes.
 Helsinki is also the capital of Finnish Culture, with enough museums and galleries to keep you busy all day long.

 Cross the sea and kick off the truly Baltic part of your trip.
 Tallinn’s old town has plenty of Scandinavian influence, as well as Slavic style – think a mixture of Stockholm and St Petersburg.
 It’s also full of trendy cafes and bars, with a blossoming foodie scene to check out that rivals any European hipster capital.

 Next up are the beautiful cities of Riga and Vilnius – although they might often be known as stag-do destinations, there’s plenty of culture to be found in these Baltic gems as well!